Frequently Asked Questions (Individuals)

 - You are new to our state.

 - You are a former resident returning to Missouri from another State and no unpaid personal property taxes are due in Clay or any other Missouri County.

 - You lived in Clay County on January 1st of the previous year but you did not have any personal property titled in your name.

 If you meet requirement No. 1 or 2, you will need to bring your out-of-state title, application for title, or registration.
 If you do not have a vehicle that was registered in that state you must provide proof of residence in that state for Jan 1 of the previous year.

-If you meet requirement No. 3 or 4, you must bring the title or application for title in order to receive a tax waiver.
+If you meet requirement No. 3, you must bring the title or application for title in order to receive a tax waiver.

 There is no fee for a tax waiver.